opensovereigncloud/network-operator/CONTRIBUTING.md

 <!--
-# SPDX-FileCopyrightText: Copyright 2024 SAP SE or an SAP affiliate company and cobaltcore-dev contributors
+# SPDX-FileCopyrightText: 2025 SAP SE or an SAP affiliate company and IronCore contributors
-#
 # SPDX-License-Identifier: Apache-2.0
 -->